rails/rails/guides/source/action_controller_overview.md

 end
 ```

 The `download_pdf` action in the example above will call a private method which actually generates the PDF document and returns it as a string.
 This string will then be streamed to the client as a file download and a filename will be suggested to the user.
 Sometimes when streaming files to the user, you may not want them to download the file.
 Take images, for example, which can be embedded into HTML pages.
-To tell the browser a file is not meant to be downloaded, you can set the `:disposition` option to "inline".
-The opposite and default value for this option is "attachment".
+To tell the browser a file is not meant to be downloaded, you can set the `:disposition` option to `:inline`.
+The opposite and default value for this option is `:attachment`.

 ### Sending Files